carlosazsilva/PolynomialApp/README.md

 This strategy has the advantage of an easy determination of the coefficient of a given term.
 However, for non-complete polynomial expressions, the array has unused indexes (they have a coefficient of zero).

-For example: given a polynomial expression with degree 15 with just two terms (4x^15 – 5x^3), we will have an array with 16 positions in which only two will have significant values for the polynomial expression.
+*For example*: given a polynomial expression with degree 15 with just two terms (4x^15 – 5x^3), we will have an array with 16 positions in which only two will have significant values for the polynomial expression.

 As an alternative to arrays, we can have lists to represent polynomial expressions computationally.

 ## Goal

-The purpose of this project was the development of an application to work with polynomial expressions based on lists of terms to represent them.
+The purpose of this project is the development of an application to work with polynomial expressions based on lists of terms to represent them.
 It also had to possibilitate operations with N terms with coefficients and degrees of type integer.

 &nbsp;

 # The Polynomial App

-#### O projeto é composto por 3 partes distintas:
+#### This project is made up of three different parts:

 * **PART I**: [The development of the Polynomial class](#part-i--development-of-the-polynomial-class)
 * **PART II**: [Tests project](#part-ii--tests-project)